HL7/fhir-exchange-routing-ig/input/pages/index.md

 ### Overview

-This implementation guide provides guidance for enabling RESTful FHIR interactions across one or more "passive" intermediaries.
+This implementation guide provides guidance for enabling FHIR REST interactions across one or more "passive" intermediaries, as an alternative to FHIR Messaging exchange.

 It supports exchanges where the client and destination FHIR server interact with the same steps, content and responsibilities as in a direct connection--while enabling the destination to "sit behind" an intermediary that can provide services such as firewall protection.